gotev/android-host-monitor/README.md

     compile 'net.gotev:hostmonitor:2.0@aar'
 }
 ```
 and do a project sync.
+Check [JavaDocs](http://gotev.github.io/android-host-monitor/javadoc/) for a complete reference.

 ## Get started
 Configuring a remote host reachability check is as simple as: